Thalheimerl/geoliz/README.md

 - ⚡ Fun fact: ...
 -->

 I am an incoming postdoc at the [Princeton University C-PREE](https://cpree.princeton.edu/) researching human responses to climate change.
 I use attribution studies to understand climate-related population movements and build anticipatory action models.
-Please get in touch or see [my bio page](https://lisathalheimer.github.io/) for more details!
+Please get in touch or see [my bio page](https://lisathalheimer.github.io/) for more details! :trollface:

 ### I'm currently working on...